RachaelKappas/Deep_Learning_Challenge/README.md

 # Deep_Learning_Challenge
 Module 21 Challenge
+*I used the help of CHATGPT to help me with parts of my code and the wording and flow of my README.
+I created this code using Google Colab.

 # Overview of the Analysis
 The purpose of this analysis is to develop a deep learning model to predict the success of funding applications for Alphabet Soup.
 The goal is to use a neural network to classify whether an applicant will be successful based on various features provided in the dataset.
 This analysis includes preprocessing the data, building and training a neural network model, and evaluating its performance.